 The latter in particular is a great way to make friends and ride in a supportive and non-competitive environment.
 Audax UK, the body that regulates and runs events in the UK, has an excellent guide to riding your first audax.

-What should I eat on a century?
+What should I eat on my first century?

 Nothing else is as mercilessly and unnecessarily fussed over by cyclists as food.